Laura Dern: Awards and nominations

 Dern has received numerous accolades for her work in film and television.
-These include an Academy Award, an Emmy Award, a BAFTA Award and five Golden Globe Awards.
+These include an Academy Award, an Actor Award, a BAFTA Award, an Emmy Award, and five Golden Globe Awards.

 Dern received critical acclaim and was nominated for the Academy Award and Golden Globe for Best Actress for portraying the titular orphan in the drama Rambling Rose (1991).
 Dern's nomination for the Oscar, alongside her mother Diane Ladd, marked the second, and (as of 2024) most recent, time that a parent and child received acting nominations together for roles in the same film.
 (Note: After Henry Fonda and Jane Fonda for On Golden Pond (1981).)
 The following year, her performance in the television drama film Afterburn (1992) won her the Golden Globe and earned her a nomination for the Primetime Emmy Award for Outstanding Actress in a Miniseries or Movie.
 She received another four Emmy nominationsfor Outstanding Guest Actress in a Drama and Comedy Series, Outstanding Supporting Actress in a Miniseries or Movie and Outstanding Lead Actress in a Comedy Seriesfor her respective performances in Fallen Angels (1994), Ellen (1997), Recount (2008) and Enlightened (2013).
 The latter two also won her Golden Globe Awards, for Best Supporting Actress and Best Actress in a Television Series – Musical or Comedy, respectively.

 Dern's performance of a dedicated mother in the HBO black comedy drama series Big Little Lies (2017–2019) was widely acclaimed.
 For the first season, she won the Critics' Choice, Golden Globe and Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie and was nominated for the Screen Actors Guild Award for Outstanding Actress in a Miniseries or Movie (which she lost to costar Nicole Kidman).
 The second season earned Dern nominations for the Critics' Choice and Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series and the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.
 The television drama film The Tale (2018) earned Dern nominations for the Critics' Choice, Golden Globe and Primetime Emmy Award for Outstanding Lead Actress in a Limited Series or Movie.